marc-jones/phd_thesis/content/03_winter/04_vernalization_genes.md

 expression during the vernalization treatment is observed in all copies and in both varieties.}\label{figure:3xx:vin3leaf}
 \end{figure}

-Three copies of *BnVIN3* are expressed across both tissues and varieties; one copy on the A2, A3, and C2 chromosomes.
-In both the apex (Figure \ref{figure:3xx:vin3apex}) and the leaf (Figure \ref{figure:3xx:vin3leaf}) the expression pattern of the gene exhibits an increase during the vernalization treatment and returns to low temperatures post-cold.
-This is in line with the expression of *VIN3* in Arabidopsis[@sung_vernalization_2004].
-Comparing the magnitude of expression, between variety differences are present, but only for certain copies.
-In the apex, *BnVIN3.A2* and *BnVIN3.A3* are two- to three-fold more highly expressed during the cold treatment in Tapidor compared to Westar, whereas the C2 copy is similarly expressed in both (Figure \ref{figure:3xx:vin3apex}).
-In the leaf, only the A3 copy exhibits similar differences in the magnitude of expression between varieties, with the A2 and C2 copy being more similarly expressed (Figure \ref{figure:3xx:vin3leaf}).

 Copies of *BnVIN3* exhibit between variety expression that is consistent with *VIN3* being required to direct the repression of *FLC* during cold.
 The higher expression of *BnVIN3.A2* in apex tissue, and the higher expression of *BnVIN3.A3* in both tissues, in the winter variety relative to the spring variety, may be required in order to repress the more transcriptionally active *BnFLC* copies in Tapidor.